 Stories

-Building a Sustainable Future: Celebrating Student Innovation and Empowering Women in African Green Buildings
+Building a Sustainable Future: Celebrating Student Innovation and Empowering Women in Africa

 The next generation of green building professionals, from young design students in Ghana to innovative women professionals in South Africa, are leading the way on the path to net zero for the African continent.